VikingsOfAzubi/SQL_AZUBI/README.md

 This is a relational database with three tables.

 The tables are
-  1. 1.
-Products
+1. Products
-		1.  product id (primary_key)
+ a.product id (primary_key)
-		2. product name
+ b.product name
-		3. price
+ c.price
-		4. stock_remaining
+ d.stock_remaining
-		5. date created
+ e.date created
 2. Categories
-		1. category id (primary_key)
+ a.category id (primary_key)
-		2. category name
+ b.category name
 3. Orders
-		1. order id (primary_key)
+a. order id (primary_key)
-		2. order name
+b. order name
-		3. order date
+c. order date
-		4. delivery date
+d. delivery date

 To create a relationship between the tables;
 The primary key of categories (category_id) was a made a foreign key in the products table